alrenU/study-notes/InternetProgramming/TypeScript/TypeScript.md

   > ***NOTE**: Excess property errors are usually bugs.
 Review your code before working around them.*

 + **Option Bags (Options Objects)**: A pattern where a single object with optional properties is passed as a function argument.
-This approach is also known as.
   - **Example**: `function createUser({ name, age }: { name: string; age?: number; }) {}`

 + **Extending Types**: Create a superset of an interface by using the `extends` keyword.
 + **Declaration Merging**: TS merges properties from multiple interfaces with the same name into a single interface.
-Only interfaces and namespaces (or modules) support merging in TypeScript.
+Only interfaces and namespaces (or modules) support merging in TS.
   - **Example**:
     ```typescript
     interface Person { name: string; }